Hannahc97/week1-assignment/README.md

 There were some stretch requirments that I couldn't achieve as they were a bit challenging to implement.

 I did find the centering some of the elements a bit tricky as they would not move in the correct direction.
 I also wanted to link the text in the navbar to the images and text, however I was unable to do that, if you can advise how to do that, that would be much appreciated!
 Also I would like to know how to create other internal web pages.
+I tried to centre the footer and it would show on the local host but not the deployed version, so I would like to know if I have done something incorrect.

 I would like to request some feedback about my submission, espeically on whether I used the flexbox model correctly.
 Also if I have overcomplicated any of the CSS, which could be simplified.
 As well, I would like to know how to centre text on top of an image exactly in the centre of it.